simondlevy/ARDroneAutoPylot/README.md

 <a href="http://www.amazon.com/Nyko-Core-Controller-Color-Playstation-3/dp/B003G2Z4FK">
-Playstation PS3 controller</a>, the only file you should need to modify immediately in the repository is the <b>autopylot.makefile</b>, whose first non-commented lines you should change to reflect where you put the AR.Drone SDK.
-You should also modify the lines right below there that specify which kind of controller you have and its hexadecimal ID (which you can find by issuing the <b>lsusb</b> command in Linux).
+Playstation PS3 controller</a>, the only file you should need to modify immediately in the repository is the <b>autopylot.makefile</b>, to specify which kind of controller you have and its hexadecimal ID (which you can find by issuing the <b>lsusb</b> command in Linux).
 If you have some other kind of gamepad, like a Nintendo Wii, you'll have to modify <b>autopylot_gamepad.c</b> to reflect this.
 If you're